-Customer behavior in the high-priced tier presents a sharp contrast to that seen in the other two tiers.
-In the high-priced tier, face value has no significant impact on the size of the spot market while a discounted spot market price can significantly increase the relative size of the spot market ($\bar{\gamma}{SPI,HIGH}$ =-3.17).
-This result is consistent with the asymmetric price effects found by Blattberg and Wisniewski (1988) who showed that price discounts are more effective when applied to high quality products than when applied to low quality products.
-In the context of event tickets, discounting spot market prices for high-priced (and high-quality) tickets expand the spot market more effectively than if the same discounts were applied to the other tiers.
+spot market ($\overline{\gamma}{SPI, HIGH} = -3.17$).
+This result is consistent with the asymmetric price effects found by Blattberg and Wisniewski (1988), who showed that price discounts are more effective when applied to high-quality products than when applied to low-quality products.
+In the context of event tickets, discounting spot market prices for highpriced (and high-quality) tickets expands the spot market much more effectively than if the same discounts were applied to the other tiers.

-Summary of Pricing Effects
+Summary and Discussion of Pricing Effects